 How to make the best vegan strawberry banana ice cream:

 Start with the best berries!
 Your ice cream is not going to be improved by using tasteless strawberries or berries that are mushy and beyond their prime.
 Freezing won’t improve a bad berry.
 So if you won’t eat it, don’t make ice cream with it!

 Measure out two cups of CUT strawberries.
-I usually buy a 16 ounce container.
-I’ll have some left over but use them for garnish.
+I usually buy a 16-ounce container.
+I’ll have some leftovers but use them for garnish.
 Plus, having a greater amount to choose from guarantees that I’ll have the most perfect berries to use in my ice cream.

 Next, put the cut berries in a container with lid and pour the sugar on top.
 Toss around a little, secure the lid and put it in your fridge for at least six hours or overnight.

 As the sugar dissolves, the berries will start to break down some and some of the sugar will turn to liquid.

 Time to make ice cream!

 After the strawberries have rested with the sugar for enough time, it’s time to make ice cream!

 You will notice a that not all of the sugar has melted.
 Just make sure to scrape all of the sugar granules into the blender with the strawberry mixture.